 It goes without saying a stronger password is best for you no matter what, free space notwithstanding.

 In addition to a strong password, you should consider enabling two-step verification for your account.
 This is actually a more secure move than simply changing your password and it's easier to track.
 Companies like Mailchimp already give discounts for enabling two-step, so it's not crazy to think Dropbox couldn't be far behind.

 Free Dropbox Space Summary

-- Click your name in the top-right corner.
+- Click the smiley face in the top-right corner.

 - Click Settings.

 - Select the Account tab, then click “View all space earned” by the “Earn more space” section.

 - For any space bonuses listed as Referral under Bonus type, you'll see referral status under the Space earned column.